JoshWang3/Chuwa20250609/Short Questions/hw3/hw3.md

 - Enables string pooling (safe to share across code).
 - Ensures thread safety.

-#### Summary:
+Summary:
-- String Pool = shared memory for string literals
+- String Pool = shared memory for string literals.
-- String is immutable = content cannot change
+- String is immutable = content cannot change.
-- These work together to save memory and make strings faster and safer to use
+- These work together to save memory and make strings faster and safer to use.

+---
 ### 5. Explain garbage collection.
 Explain types of garbage collection.
-Garbage Collection (GC) is the **automatic memory management** in Java.
+> Garbage Collection (GC) is the **automatic memory management** in Java.
-It removes unused objects from **heap** to free up memory.
+> It removes unused objects from **heap** to free up memory.

 ```java
 MyObject obj = new MyObject();
 obj = null;  // eligible for GC
 ```

-#### Types of Garbage Collection:
+**Types of Garbage Collection:**

 | Garbage Collector | Description                            | Use Case / When to Use                 | Default?           |
 |-------------------|----------------------------------------|----------------------------------------|--------------------|